Fort Walton Beach Leaving the Scene of an Accident Attorneys

 Leaving the Scene with Death is a Level 7 offense with 56 points.
 The State can also add an additional 120 points for a death.
 The sentence would be calculated as follows:

 56 points + 120 death points = 176.
 176 – 28 = 148.
 148 x 0.75 = 111 months (9.25 years).

 With a guideline sentence of 9.25 years, the only way to serve less would be if your attorney can convince the Judge to give you a Downward Departure sentence.
 However, with a Leaving the Scene with Death conviction, there is also a 4 year mandatory sentence.
 No one, not even the judge, can go below a mandatory sentence.
 That means that if you are convicted, you will be sentenced to at least 4 years in prison.

 That’s why it is so important to do everything possible to avoid a conviction.

 Defending Hit and Run Cases in Fort Walton Beach

 - In Leaving the Scene with Serious Bodily Injury cases, whether the injury is serious enough to be considered serious bodily injury.
 Not every injury will qualify.
-For example, I successfully defended one of these cases where the injury was 2 broken legs.
+For example, we successfully defended one of these cases where the injury was two broken legs.
 After filing a motion to dismiss, the court ruled that the injuries were not serious enough to be considered serious bodily injury.

 Call a Fort Walton Beach Hit and Run Attorney today

-If you are facing a Leaving the Scene of an Accident or Hit and Run charge in Fort Walton Beach, call me right away at (850) 243-6097.
+If you are facing a Leaving the Scene of an Accident or Hit and Run charge in Fort Walton Beach, call Flaherty Defense Firm right away at (850) 243-6097.
 You are facing prison time and a felony conviction that will follow you for the rest of your life.